 Hurricane Sandy Archaeological Surveys - Funding for archaeological survey and testing to identify and evaluate archaeological properties affected by Hurricane Sandy was made available in the form of disaster relief grants.
-One (1) study focused on the south coast of Rhode Island and was entitled Hurricane Sandy Disaster Relief Grant Phase I and Phase II Archaeological Survey, Rhode Island South Coast - Narragansett, South Kingstown, Charlestown, and Westerly, Rhode Island, 2 volumes, May 2016 prepared by the PAL.
-The other was the Hurricane Sandy Disaster Relief Grant, Phase I and Phase II Archaeological Survey, Block Island, New Shoreham, Rhode Island, June 2016 prepared by the Mashantucket Pequot Museum and Research Center.
-Data for the communities within the APE from these reports will be summarized at the conclusion of the Feasibility Phase, both in the Final Report and Appendix H, Cultural Resources and incorporated into recommendations for additional investigations during the PED phase of the study.
+One (1) study focused on the south coast of Rhode Island and was entitled Hurricane Sandy Disaster Relief Grant Phase I and Phase II Archaeological Survey, Rhode Island South Coast - Narragansett, South Kingstown, Charlestown, and Westerly, Rhode Island, 2 volumes, May 2016 prepared by the PAL, and the other was the Hurricane Sandy Disaster Relief Grant, Phase I and Phase II Archaeological Survey, Block Island, New Shoreham, Rhode Island, June 2016 and prepared by the Mashantucket Pequot Museum and Research Center.
+Data for the communities within the current study area from these reports will be summarized and incorporated into recommendations for additional investigations during a later planning phase of the study.